01 of 07

 Noon and Early Afternoon: Eiffel Tower and Environs

-2:00 pm-3:30 pm: Next up on your self-guided tour is the city's most recognizable landmark: The Eiffel Tower.
+After lunch, visit the city's most recognizable landmark, The Eiffel Tower.
 Attracting millions of visitors a year, the tower merits a visit, but you're not obliged to go up if you don't feel like it.
 Walking around the majestic Champs de Mars and the area known as the Trocadero will supply plenty of vibrant impressions, and during high season, the lines at the Tower can take hours.
-I'll leave the choice with you.
-Make sure to bring your Paris area map or app so you can find your way around what can feel like a confusing and sprawling neighborhood.
+Bring your Paris area map or app so you can find your way around what can feel like a confusing and sprawling neighborhood.

 05 of 07

 Late Afternoon: Champs-Elysées or Musée d'Orsay and Tuileries Gardens

 To offer some flexibility and a bit more choice, our one-day self-guided tour of Paris gives you two options.